 CUSP will not only utilize the innovative year-round, 3-year accelerated program, but also will provide integrated courses so that the pharmaceutical science, clinical science, and social and behavioral science are linked cohesively, allowing students to see how they all fit together.

-What is unique about the CUSP program is that it will use more innovative and student-centered methods of instruction.
-In place of the more traditional, lecture-based model, most class time will be devoted to discussion and active learning exercises.
+CUSP's unique program uses the innovative and student-centered method of instruction called flipped-classroom andragogy.
+In place of the more traditional, lecture-based model, many classes will devote time for team-based and active learning exercises.
 To succeed at CUSP, students will be required to have viewed assigned video, audio and other exercises or readings before coming to class.
-Quizzes will be given at the beginning of class to allow students to demonstrate the knowledge gained from pre-class preparation, and allow faculty to tailor the discussion and active learning exercises to best meet student needs.
+Quizzes may be given at the beginning of class to allow students to demonstrate the knowledge gained from pre-class preparation, and allow faculty to tailor the discussion and active learning exercises to best meet student needs.

-As an added benefit of attending CUSP, students will not only receive an iPad for their use, but also will have electronic access to all books free of charge.
+As an added benefit of attending CUSP, students will receive an iPad, MacBook, and electronic access to most textbooks free of charge.

-CUSP has received accreditation for the Doctor of Pharmacy program by the Western Association of Schools and Colleges, and is applying for accreditation from the Accreditation Council for Pharmaceutical Education (ACPE).
-It is anticipated that ACPE accreditation approval will be received in time for students to begin the program starting in September 2015.
+CUSP has received accreditation for the Doctor of Pharmacy program by the Western Association of Schools and Colleges, and Candidate Status from the Accreditation Council for Pharmaceutical Education (ACPE).

 CUSP will confer the professional degree, Doctor of Pharmacy (Pharm.D.), upon those who successfully complete the didactic & experiential educational components, as well as the professionalism components of the program.
 Responsibility for the use of medication and the health outcomes associated with such use are at the core of the pharmacist’s role in advancing health.